WebDevSimplified/Web-Dev-Simplified-Official-Blog/content/blog/2021-01/javascript-generators/index.md

 If you have heard the term generator before in JavaScript then you have probably been a bit intimidated by the weird looking syntax and complex definitions.
 I know I was.
 Luckily, generators are much simpler than they appear.

+*If you prefer to learn visually, check out the video version of this article.*
+`youtube: IJ6EgdiI_wU`

 ## What Is A Generator?

 First we need to start by defining what a generator is.
 Essentially a generator is just a function that is used to iterate over a series of values.
 In order to understand this a bit more in depth let's look at the simplest example of a generator.